 Confessions of a reluctant marketing entrepreneur

 “I never thought that I would run my own business.
 I definitely saw myself as an employee more than as an entrepreneur.
 However, due to the crisis in Spain and a very supportive partner I reluctantly and nervously set up my own business in 2008.
-Over 12 years later we have survived one of the world’s worst recessions, got a raft of high profile customers on our books, are training people how to market themselves and are coming out of lockdown intact.
+As we mark our 15th anniversary, it’s amazing to think how we survived one of the world’s worst recessions, got a raft of high profile customers on our books, are training people how to market themselves and were able to survive COVID.
 What an achievement!
 This is my story of being a reluctant entrepreneur and how we survived using a low risk, low investment strategy.

 How it all began